 TwitWipe is another very simple program to use that works in much the same way, though you’ll have to contend with several more ads.
 It will delete all of your tweets in one fell swoop, however, so make sure that you’re ready to take this final step and have all your tweets archived before running TwitWipe.

-Either options are useful and serve the same purpose, though you won’t have the same freedom as you would with a paid service.
+Either option is useful and serves the same purpose, though you won’t have the same freedom as you would with a paid service.

 Try out a paid service